 RECORD DATE...
-The record date ("Record Date") for the interest payable on any interest payment date means the last calendar day of the month next preceding each interest payment date, whether or not such days are business days.
+The record date ("Record Date") for the interest payable on any interest payment date the last calendar day of the month next preceding each interest payment date, whether or not such days are business days.

-RECORD DATE FOR BONDS TO BE REDEEMED...
+RECORD DATE FOR BONDS TO BE REDEEMED ...
 Neither the District nor the Paying Agent shall be required (1) to issue, transfer, or exchange any Bond during the period commencing with the close of business on any Record Date and ending with the opening of business on the next following principal on interest payment date or (2) to transfer or exchange, in whole or in part, any Bond or any portion thereof selected for redemption prior to maturity, within forty-five (45) calendar days prior to its redemption date.

 RISK FACTORS...
-The Bonds involve certain risk factors.
-Prospective bidders are urged to examine carefully the entire Preliminary Official Statement, made a part hereof, with respect to the investment security of the Bonds.
+The Bonds involve certain risk factors and all prospective bidders are urged to examine carefully the Preliminary Official Statement with respect to the risk factors associated with the Bonds.
 Particular attention should be given to the information set forth therein under the caption "RISK FACTORS."